Gianpaolo Bellini

 Gianpaolo Bellini (born 27 March 1980) is an Italian former professional footballer who played as a defender.
-Bellini is a one-club man; he spent his entire professional career with Atalanta, and currently holds the record for the most appearances in the club's history (435).
+Bellini is a one-club man; he spent his entire professional career with Atalanta.
 His primary position was left-back, but he was also capable of playing on the right flank and as a central defender.

 Club career

 Born in Sarnico, Province of Bergamo, Bellini played his first league match on 11 April 1999 for Atalanta, at that time in Serie B.

 In the 2009–10 season, Bellini played as left-back, while Thomas Manfredini, Paolo Bianco, Leonardo Talamonti were used as central defenders.
 On 26 July 2010, he and Manfredini signed a new 3+1-year contract with the club.

 On 8 May 2016, Bellini scored in his final game, a 1–1 Serie A draw against Udinese at the Stadio di Bergamo.
-He retired having made a record 435 appearances for Atalanta, 279 of which were in the Serie A.
+He held the record of most appearances for Atalanta with 435 for more than a decade, 279 of which were in the Serie A, until being surpassed by Marten de Roon in March 2026.